Gender Bias in Emotion Recognition by Large Language Models: Introduction

 \section{Introduction}

 As artificial agents increasingly interact with humans, it is essential for them to possess emotional intelligence~\cite{bera2019emotionally} and be able to perceive and infer human emotions reliably.
-However, emotion recognition is inherently subjective and our interpretations of others’ feelings are shaped by both societal norms and individual perspectives~\cite{etesam2025vision}.
-In this paper, we aim to examine these biases, focusing specifically on how gendered perceptions influence the interpretation of emotional expressions.
+However, emotion recognition is inherently subjective and our interpretations of others’ feelings are shaped by both societal norms and individual perspectives~\cite{etesam2025vision}. \citet{plaza2024angry} showed that such biases may also emerge in LLMs when asking LLMs for an emotion label given a situation and a gender.
+In this paper, we examine these biases using context-rich image descriptions and a multi-label setup, focusing specifically on how gendered perceptions influence the interpretation of emotional expressions.
+In contrast to \citet{plaza2024angry}, we ask the model to identify the other person’s emotion rather than describing how the LLM itself would feel in the situation.
+We formulate this as a multi-label classification task covering a broad range of 26 emotions derived from the EMOTIC dataset~\cite{kosti2019context}.
 Gender bias is often shown in subtle ways that reinforce systemic inequalities.
 A study by \citet{condry1976sex} illustrated this effect experimentally: when participants observed identical emotional responses from infants, they tended to describe the behavior as ``anger'' when the infant was labeled boy, and as ``fear'' when labeled girl.
 This finding highlights how observers project gendered stereotypes onto emotional expressions.
 These biases in humans are reflected in the data that models are trained on, consequently causing the models to learn and reproduce those biases.

 Large language models (LLMs), trained on vast datasets of human-generated text, may internalize perceptual biases.
 Our research investigates how this inheritance manifests in an emotion recognition task and reproduces the gender biases observed in humans.
 Specifically, we use the NarraCap captions~\cite{etesam2024contextual} constructed for the EMOTIC~\cite{kosti2019context} dataset as descriptions of context-rich scenarios where people experience different emotions.
 We input the same caption to LLMs but with different genders and observe whether the models’ predictions change accordingly.
 By analyzing predicted emotion labels across gender modified captions, we examine to what extent different LLMs such as GPT, Mistral~\cite{jiang2023mistral}, and LLaMA~\cite{touvron2023llama} contain these subconscious biases that influence the model's perception when analyzing the captions.